avaneev/prvhash/README.md

 schemes, but is a completely different implementation of such concept.
-PRVHASH is both a ["randomness extractor"](https://en.wikipedia.org/wiki/Randomness_extractor) and an "extendable-output function" (XOF), however the resulting hashes have security level that corresponds to the hash length specification.
+PRVHASH is both a ["randomness extractor"](https://en.wikipedia.org/wiki/Randomness_extractor) and an "extendable-output function" (XOF), however the resulting hashes have security level that corresponds to the hash length specification: the collision resistance is equal to `2^(n/2)` while the preimage resistance is equal to `(2^n)`, where `n` is the resulting hash length.

 PRVHASH can generate 32- to unlimited-bit hashes, yielding hashes of roughly equal quality independent of the chosen hash length.
 PRVHASH is based on